 - With KLAPP ten, a ten-ticket cardboard bus pass with a code.

 A single ticket is valid for 75 minutes after the KLAPP card is validated on the bus.
 If you validate the card on another bus within 75 minutes, you will not be charged again.

 The Klapp app is unavailable for buses outside the city.
 It also lacks a live map and a good route planning system.
 For this, you should check out the older website www.straeto.is (or www.bus.is for the English version).
 You can plan your itinerary and look up ticket prices and selling points.
 The Strætó app has a useful live map feature, which shows you where your bus is in real-time.

 What’s On Event Calendar

 The What’s On Event Calendar is the best source for everything that is going on in Reykjavík.
-Check out this website regularly to get ideas on how to spend your days!
+Check out this website regularly to get ideas for spending your days!

 If you’re going for a drink in Iceland, you will quickly notice it’s an easy way to spend money.
 Appy Hour is an app that comes in handy for those looking to save some bucks.
 There you can see where to find happy hour in Reykjavík, times, and prices.

 Until mid-April, it’s possible to see the northern lights in Iceland.
 We already mentioned you can see a good northern lights forecast on www.vedur.is, but another good website is www.auroraforecast.is.
-Aurora Forecast uses information they gather from the Meteorological Office but adds more data to it to create a complete overview.
+Aurora Forecast uses the information they gather from the Meteorological Office but adds more data to it to create a complete overview.
 Read this article if you want to know more about how to read the aurora forecast.

 The next website is not fun per se but can be very useful if you want to get a better idea of how much you’re spending on a night out: Oanda currency converter.
 They also have a currency converter app.